A Samurai Chronicle: Development

 Teruyo Nogami, who was a longtime assistant of Akira Kurosawa, worked as a special adviser on the film, and joined the director and star for a question and answer session about the film.

 The film was based on an award-winning novel by Rin Hamuro.

 Koizumi claimed that he did not want to send any political messages with the film and instead intended to portray the real life events as accurately as possible.

 Reception

 The film debuted at number two in the Japanese box office and grossed a total of $8,804,424 in Japan.

-The Japan Times awarded the film a score of five out of ten, saying that the film failed to invoke the film of Akira Kurosawa that it was influenced by.
-[Though Koizumi and his veteran staff try to channel that sensibility, they are not Kurosawa, and though “A Samurai Chronicle” echoes the master’s work, it lacks his vivifying presence.
+The Japan Times awarded the film a score of five out of ten, saying that the film failed to invoke the films of Akira Kurosawa that it was influenced by: "Though Koizumi and his veteran staff try to channel that sensibility, they are not Kurosawa, and though A Samurai Chronicle echoes the master’s work, it lacks his vivifying presence."